dwyl/image-classifier/README.md

-# Using Elixir machine learning tools for semantic search
+# Using Elixir and machine learning tools for semantic search

 Let's use `Elixir` machine learning capabilities to build an application with the following features: